Border Patrol agent kills migrant near Texas-Mexico line

 The agent fired at least one round and fatally shot one of the migrants, according to the agency, which said three people whom it described as "illegal aliens" were arrested.
 It didn't identify the officer or the shooting victim.

-Marta Martinez, who lives near the scene, told The New York Times on Thursday that she heard the shot, saw Border Patrol agents and began recording video on her cellphone.
-She told The Times that the victim appeared to be a woman about 20 years old.
+Marta Martinez, who lives near the scene, said that she heard the shot and began recording video on her cellphone.
+She told NBC affiliate KGNS of Laredo that the victim was a young woman.

-Martinez said that the property doesn't have a culvert and that she didn't see any weapons that the group could have used.

-Martinez posted the video, which NBC News hasn't independently verified, to Facebook.
-In it, people in uniform can be heard yelling, apparently at the migrants, "See what happens?" and "See what you caused?"
+In the video, which Martinez posted to Facebook, people in uniform can be heard yelling, apparently at the migrants, "See what happens?" and "See what you caused?"

 The shooting comes as President Donald Trump has been ramping up his rhetoric about illegal immigration.
 In a speech last week in Washington, the president referred to some people who cross the border illegally as "animals."